tianyic/only_train_once_personal_footprint/README.md

 ## Half-Space Projected Gradient Descent Method (HSPG)

-Half-Space Projected Gradient Descent Method utilizes a novel Half-Space projection operator to yield group sparsity, which is more effective than the standard proximal method because of a larger projection region.
+Half-Space Projected Gradient Descent Method serve as another fundamental component to OTO to promote more ZIGs as zero.
+Hence, redundant structures can be pruned without retraining.
+HSPG utilizes a novel Half-Space projection operator to yield group sparsity, which is more effective than the standard proximal method because of a larger projection region.

 <img width="1025" alt="hspg" src="https://user-images.githubusercontent.com/8930611/144924639-1e0b6f36-92bf-4f09-80a8-9e5b3fb9b1d4.png">